Purchase the Day Trips Around Rochester book on Amazon

 Lower Falls Park

-This area, below the YMCA, is where you’ll be able to observe the Genesee River’s Lower Falls, with walking paths that meander throughout the green space to a fairly unusual art installation.
+This area, below the YMCA, is where you can observe the Genesee River’s Lower Falls, with walking paths that meander throughout the green space to a fairly unusual art installation.

 Maplewood Middle Falls